Skip to content

 1. Navigate to the pattern where you want to configure deployments

-2. Access the pattern's deployment configuration section
+2. Access the pattern's deployment configuration section (click on 'Deployments' in the tab list)

 3. Review existing deployments or create new deployment definitions